wp-plugins/wp-math-captcha/readme.txt

 == Upgrade Notice ==

-= 1.0.2 =
+= 1.0.3 =
-Fix: Final fix for Captcha time expired error
+New: German translation, thanks to Stephan Hilchenbach